Drakael/Gensim_Mallet_LDA_Topic_Extractor/README.md

 Unzip preferably to C:/mallet-2.0.8/

+Add an environment variable JAVAHOME with the path to Java bin directory pointing to something like "C:\Program Files (x86)\Java\jre1.8.0_191\bin"

 Add an environment variable MALLET_HOME with the path to Mallet directory pointing to "C:/mallet-2.0.8/"

 You might have to update smart_open library or downgrade it to some older version